NCIP/gdc-docs/docs/Data_Submission_Portal/Users_Guide/Clinical_Data.md

 ## Clinical Data Filters

-Clinical data entities can be accessed from the menu through multiple filters automatically created based on the [GDC Dictionary](../../Dictionary/index.md).
+Clinical data entities can be accessed from the menu through multiple filters automatically created based on the [GDC Data Dictionary](../../Dictionary/index.md).

 The number of entities corresponding to those filters is displayed on the right side of the filter.